PanDAWMS/panda-client/README.txt

 ** Release Note

+current
+  * increased maxCrossSite to 50
+  * fixed pathena/prun for ssc5

 0.3.41 (5/11/2011)
   * updated pathena/prun to give warning message if files are missing
   * fixed pathena for TAG with trf